 An ad for a relevant product might encourage users to click on your ad, but if the user discovers it’s out of stock, the advertised price was wrong, or the offer no longer exists, your customer experience will be poor.
 Users will then have a legitimate reason to ignore your future ads and switch to one of your competitors.
 In-Feed ads will ensure that never happens.

 Users will also be turned off by ads that don’t tap into how they’re feeling in line with the time of day or down to other external factors such as the weather.
 And they’ll simply ignore an ad that isn’t in the right language.
-The correct use of dynamic ads will fix all these issues, ensuring your ads are always super-relevant.
+The correct use of dynamic ads fixes all these issues, ensuring your ads are always super-relevant.

 Creating the perfect digital display ad that always encourages consumers to click sounds like a complicated process.
 If your design needs to be on point each and every time, surely you need the best designers?
 And if you need to create ads at scale to cater for all your campaigns, how will your design team cope?
 What will this mean for the consistency of your ads?